LeakyBucket/google_apps/README.md

 This domain value is used to set many of the defaults, which are:

-  * @auth - The default base URI for auth requests (This will change once OAuth support is added).
   * @user - The default base URI for user related API requests.
   * @pubkey - The default base URI for public key related API requests.
   * @migration - The default base URI for email migration related API requests.